semaphoreci/book-cicd-docker-kubernetes/chapters/07-tutorial-deployment.md

 **But what if the problem is found after the stable release?** Let’s imagine that a defect sneaked its way into the stable deployment.
 It can happen, maybe there was some subtle bug that no one found out hours or days in.
 Or perhaps some error not picked up by the functional test.
 Is it too late?
 Can we go back to a previous version?

 The answer is yes, we can go to the previous version, but manual intervention is required.
 Do you remember that we tagged each Docker image with a unique ID (the `SEMAPHORE_WORKFLOW_ID`)?
 We can re-promote the stable deployment pipeline for the last good version in Semaphore.
-When the Docker image is no longer in the registry can just regenerate it using the *Rerun* button in the top right corner.
+If the Docker image is no longer in the registry, we can just regenerate it using the *Rerun* button in the top right corner.

 ### 4.7.5 Troubleshooting and Tips

-Even the best plans can fail; failure is certainly an option in the software business.
+Even the best plans can fail; failure is certainly an option in the software development business.
 Maybe the canary is presented with some unexpected errors, perhaps it has performance problems, or we merged the wrong branch into master.
 The important thing is (1) learn something from them, and (2) know how to go back to solid ground.

 Kubectl can give us a lot of insights into what is happening.
 First, get an overall picture of the resources on the cluster.